mkrogemann/couchdb_connector/README.md

 Love to hear from you.
 Meanwhile, here are some things we'd like to tackle next:

-- retry on (HTTPoison.Error) :closed errors
 - enhance view handling and query capabilities
 - implement wrappers to take / return Maps instead of JSON strings only
-- pool HTTP connections
+- cookie auth, oauth auth
+- attachment support